rust-lang/rust/src/doc/reference.md

 due to violation of a compile-time rule has no defined dynamic semantics; the compiler should halt with an error report, and produce no executable artifact.

-The compilation model centres on artifacts called _crates_.
+The compilation model centers on artifacts called _crates_.
 Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.[^cratesourcefile]